 Under normal circumstances, the consent of both parents is required to legally change a child’s name.
 If the other parent will consent to the child’s change of name, and is willing to sign forms showing they consent, you will not need to make an application to the court.
 Contact the Vital Statistics Division of Service Nova Scotia and Municipal Relations (‘Vital Statistics’) office nearest you for information about forms and the name change process.

 In some special situations, it may be possible for a child’s name to be changed without the consent of the other parent, for example, when a parent’s whereabouts are unknown.
 In these situations, an application must be made to the court to ‘get permission’ to change the child’s name with only the consent of one parent.
 This is known as ‘dispensing with consent’ from the other party.
-These applications are made under the Change of Name Act at the Supreme Court.
+Applications to dispense with a parent’s consent to change a child’s name are made under the Change of Name Act at the Supreme Court (Family Division).

 The court cannot order that a child’s name be changed.
 Instead, with this application, you are asking for the court’s permission to apply for the name change without the other parent’s consent.
 If your court application is successful, you will then have to make another application to the Vital Statistics Division of Service Nova Scotia and Municipal Relations (‘Vital Statistics’) to change the child’s name with their records to make it official.
 Vital Statistics has its own procedure to change the child’s name, which is separate from the court process.